 The following rare cases could lead to rendering delays >100ms:

-- huge DOM content mutations, for example in Single Page Applications (SPA)
+- huge DOM content changes, for example in SPAs

 - Open the website you want to test in your browser by pressing F12.